 On the same date we will also be deprecating our support for Toolkit cores older than v0.18.0.
 This deprecation allows us to upgrade our app store for greater security and reliability.

 No, Shotgun IPs won’t change.
-If you restrict access using IP whitelists at your studio, no change is required.
+If you restrict access using IP allowlist at your studio, no change is required.
 See our documentation on Shotgun's network architecture for a refresh on Shotgun set of IP addresses.

 What about browsers?